 Hire an Experienced Florida Birth Injury Attorney

-If believe your child was macrosomic and wasn’t properly diagnosed, or if your child was diagnosed as macrosomic but a failure to act by the doctor caused birthing complications and injury, contact the experienced birth injury attorneys at Dolman Law Group.
+If you believe your child was macrosomic and wasn’t properly diagnosed, or if your child was diagnosed as macrosomic but a failure to act by the doctor caused birthing complications and injury, contact the experienced birth injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA.

 Of course, no amount of compensation can make right the injuries or unfortunate death of your child, but it can help you and your families deal with the vast medical expenses and suffering that you have endured.
 We believe that families should not have to suffer from the trauma of a birth defect and suffer from the mounting medical bills and financial damages that follow.

 Our Florida birth injury lawyers are dedicated to helping people affected by medical negligence recover for their losses.
-To schedule a free consultation with one of our attorneys, call the Dolman Law Group today at (727) 451-6900.
+To schedule a free consultation with one of our attorneys, call the Sibley Dolman Gipe Accident Injury Lawyers, PA today at (727) 451-6900.
 If you would prefer to reach us via email, please fill out our online contact form available on the right side of this page.